OpenTranslationBible/open-bible/en-GB/31.Obadiah/md/obadiah-01.md

 ## Obadiah 1:2

-> “See, I will make you insignificant among the nations;
+> “Behold, I will make you insignificant among the nations;
 > You are held in great contempt.

 ## Obadiah 1:3